How to care for a Golden Pothos

 Unfortunately, like many other tropical plants, a Golden Pothos is poisonous to pets and humans.
 The plant is poisonous when eaten or when you've touched the sap, as the plant contains insoluble calcium oxalate crystals.
 These crystals are very sharp and cause irritation on your skin or in your mouth when eaten.

 If your pets have been eating this plant, make sure to call your veterinarian right away to prevent any more harm and pain for your pets.
 It's not just harmful for your pets, but also for humans, so make sure to keep this plant out of reach of your small children.

 Your Golden Pothos, like many other tropical plants, are susceptible to several types of pests.
 These pests include mealybugs, spider mites, and scale insects.
 When you do notice these pests on your plant, there are a few things you can do.
 You can clean the pests off your plant by using some alcohol with a Q-tip, insecticidal soap, or a neem oil mixture.
 Whichever method you use is up to you.

 The Golden Pothos is a gorgeous plant that will instantly give you a jungle feeling in your house.
 It's not the easiest houseplant to take care of, but it's also not very difficult.
 This houseplant will show you when it's not happy, but it does require a little bit more care than a succulent or Sansevieria.

 Your Golden Pothos loves bright indirect light and likes to grow in moist, but well-draining soil at all times.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Jan 18, 2021 Last updated on: May 30, 2021
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Jan 18, 2021 Last updated on: Sep 17, 2022